MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-licensing.md

 - For MTR-A devices, kindly open an incident with the TAC team to ensure that the correct account information is sent to the service.

-### Assigning additional licenses:
+## Assigning additional licenses:

-Teams rooms licenses contain all services needed for Teams rooms functions and additional licenses are not needed or supported with Teams Rooms devices.
-This excludes telephony, and customers with calling needs should purchase a calling plan to assign to the device, or set up direct routing for the room account.
-A Teams rooms device managed by central IT should not assign any other licenses than needed for calling.
-However, in some instances, where a device is used by an executive to conduct meetings using a Teams rooms device and access to their personal calendar is desired, the executive's user account can be set up on the device as long as device also has a valid Microsoft Teams Rooms Pro license.
-Using a user account on a Teams rooms device would require the account to meet authentication requirements as needed by the device and will still provide room specific experience on the device.
-An IT administrator should perform an independent evaluation of this scenario and decide if their company policies allow for this exception.
+Teams Rooms licenses include all necessary services for Teams Rooms functionality, and additional licenses are neither needed nor supported for these devices, with the exception of telephony.
+Customers requiring outbound calling features should purchase an appropriate calling plan for the device or configure direct routing for the room account.

+Teams Rooms devices managed by central IT should not be assigned any licenses beyond Microsoft Teams Rooms Pro, Microsoft Teams Rooms Basic and those required for calling.
+However, if a device is used by an executive to conduct meetings and access their personal calendar, it is permissible to set up the executive's user account on the device, provided the device also has a valid Microsoft Teams Rooms Pro license.
+The executive's account needs to satisfy the device's authentication requirements.
+Signing in with a user account doesn’t provide personal device experience on the device.
+An IT administrator should independently evaluate this scenario to determine if it aligns with company policies and permits such exceptions.

 > [!IMPORTANT]
-> - Microsoft Teams rooms are not personal devices and should not be considered or used as such.
+> - Microsoft Teams rooms are communal devices and should not be regarded or utilized as personal ones.
-> -  Don't assign Microsoft OneDrive for Business licenses to a Teams rooms account when the resource account for the Teams rooms device is managed by your IT department.
-Doing so has the potential of saving user owned content on the room's OneDrive for Business (such as recordings, transcripts and Whiteboards in cases where room starts the meeting or session and invites end users to the session) and provides challenges for content management.
+> - Avoid assigning Microsoft OneDrive for Business licenses to a Teams rooms account if the resource account is IT-managed.
+This can prevent user content, like recordings or transcripts, from being saved on the room's OneDrive, ensuring better content management.